 Big Beyond facilitate and manage top-notch and full-board expeditions.
 This means you're well looked after before and during your trip, you can concentrate entirely on the projects you came to do, have the biggest impact and the rest of your time will be left for amazing leisure activities outside your work.

-This includes your bespoke volunteer programme design, pre-departure preparation guide and assistance, arrival and departure airport transfers, orientation programme, three meals a day, drinking water, local project transport when necessary (much is reached on foot), a big amazing team on the ground to facilitate your work and play, internet (but beware of slow speeds and power is limited here!), travel and leisure advise on tap for incredible weekends away or exploring the area, and... a unique platform to easily integrate right into the community from day one.
+The fee includes your personalised volunteer programme, pre-departure preparation guide and assistance, arrival and departure airport transfers, orientation programme, three meals a day, drinking water, local project transport when necessary (much is reached on foot), a big amazing team on the ground to facilitate your work and play, travel and leisure advice on tap for incredible weekends away or exploring the area, and... a unique platform to easily integrate right into the community from day one.

 How to apply to join us?

-STEP 1 Schedule a call with Lizzie (email email@example.com)to talk about you, us, the projects and exchange questions.
-Or you can call us (UK) 0800 6446203
+STEP 1 Schedule a call with Lizzie (email firstname.lastname@example.org) to talk about you, us, the projects and exchange questions.
+Or you can call us+44 (0)1395 206565 - we’re often in the field so you’ll have to leave a message.

 STEP 2 Receive an invitation letter to join the team

-STEP 3 Confirm your place on the team for the available dates by putting down a deposit of £350 (the balance isn't due until 8 weeks before your arrive).
+STEP 3 Confirm your place on the team for the available dates by putting down a deposit of £350 (the balance 8 weeks before your arrive).

 STEP 4 Complete an online questionnaire to create your profile so we can get to work on your bespoke placement